Austroasiatic crossbow

-The Austroasiatic crossbow which is also known as the Hmong primitive bow, the Jarai crossbow, or the Angkorian crossbow is a crossbow used for war and for hunting in Southeast Asia.
-It has become a symbol of pride and identity for ethnic groups from Burma to the confines of Indochina.
+The Austroasiatic crossbow which is also known as the Hmong crossbow, the Jarai crossbow, or the Angkorian crossbow is a crossbow used for war and for hunting in Southeastern Asia.
+It has become a symbol of pride and identity for ethnic groups from Myanmar (Burma) to the confines of Indochina.

 Terminology

 The Austroasiatic crossbow is known as sna in Khmer, chrao in Brao hneev in Hmong, or hraŏ in Jarai.

 It is one of the few Austroasiatic loanwords found in Sino-Tibetan languages as linguists have found it to be related the Chinese crossbow known as nu (弩) : "the Southern origin of this term is indisputable but the origin of the term is uncertain".

 History

 Fight of the origins: Austroasiatic vs. Chinese

 While the majority opinion is that the crossbow was of Chinese origin, there is another theory pointing towards an independent Southeast Asian origin for the crossbow based on the aforementioned linguistic evidence:

-Around the third century BC, King An Dương of Âu Lạc (modern-day northern Vietnam) and (modern-day southern China) commissioned a man named Cao Lỗ (or Cao Thông) to construct a crossbow and christened it "Saintly Crossbow of the Supernaturally Luminous Golden Claw" (nỏ thần), one shot from which could kill 300 men.
-According to historian Keith Taylor, the crossbow, along with the word for it, seems to have been introduced into China from Austroasiatic peoples in the south around the fourth century BC.
-However, this is contradicted by crossbow locks found in Zhou Dynasty tombs dating to the 600s BC.
+Around 200 BC, King An Dương Vương of Âu Lạc (modern-day northern Vietnam) and (modern-day southern China) commissioned a man named Cao Lỗ (or Cao Thông) to construct a "magic crossbow" (nỏ thần), one shot from which could fire 300 arrows.
+According to historian Keith Taylor, the crossbow could have been introduced into China from Austroasiatic peoples in the south around the 4th century BC.
+However, this is contradicted by crossbow trigger locks found in Zhou dynasty tombs dating earlier to the 7th century BC, as well as the mass production and widespread use of crossbows in China during the Warring States period dating earlier to the 5th century BC.

-In 315 AD, Nu Wen taught the Chams how to build fortifications and use crossbows.
-The Chams would later give the Chinese crossbows as presents on at least one occasion.
+In 315 AD, Nu Wen from China taught the Chams how to build fortifications and use handheld crossbows.
+The Chinese would later give crossbows as presents to the Cham on at least one occasion.

-Siege crossbows were transmitted to the Chams by Zhi Yangjun, who was shipwrecked on their coast in 1172.
+Siege crossbows were transmitted to the Chams by Zhi Yangjun from the Song dynasty, who was shipwrecked on their coast in 1172.
 He remained there and taught them mounted archery and how to use siege crossbows.
-In 1177 crossbows were used by the Champa in their invasion and sacking of Angkor, the Khmer Empire's capital.
+In 1177, crossbows were used by Champa in their invasion and sacking of Angkor, the Khmer Empire's capital.